-Gas supply pressure and manifold pressure with the burner(s) operating must also be as specified on the nameplate.
+Gas supply pressure and manifold pressure with the burner operating must also be as specified on the nameplate.

-Rated input will be obtained on a heating value of 2,500 BTU/hr. for propane at 10-inches manifold pressure with factory-sized orifices.
-If propane gas having a different heating value is supplied, orifices must be changed by a qualified service technician before the furnace is operated.
+Rated input will be obtained on a heating value of 2,500 BTU/hr. with factory-sized orifices.
+If Propane, having a different heating value is supplied, orifices must be changed by a qualified service technician before the furnace is operated.
+CAN NOT BE MODIFIED TO BE USED ABOVE 4,500 FEET